Pi-Squared-Inc/devcon-2024/demos/README.md

 ```

 Math proof generation begins with the definition of a programming language semantics in K, and a program written in that language.
 As K executes the program using the semantics, $\pi^2$ translates its execution trace to a formal mathematical proof written in Metamath.
+For this section of the demo, we will be using [erc20transfer_success.imp](../src/erc20transfer.imp), an IMP version of ERC20 transfer function, as an example.

 If you want a high-level view of the process, you can simply execute:
 ```bash